CudoVentures/cudo-compute-docs/src/start/getting-started.md

 ![img](./zones.png)

-Further locations will be added during the testing phase.
+Further locations may be added during the testing phase based on demand.